AI implementation services for teams that need the first system delivered.

 How is this different from the consultant page?

 This page is about the delivered service.
-The consultant page explains the embedded operating model used to ship the work.
+The consultant page explains the embedded operating model used to deliver the work.

-Pick the first workflow and ship something measurable.
+Pick the first workflow and build something measurable.

 The useful conversation is not about AI in the abstract.
 It is about the workflow, the current stack, the source data, and the result that needs to change first.